Your guide to Monday's LDS games: Can Red Sox, Yankees and D-backs extend their postseasons?

 Overall, batters slugged .450 against Darvish's fastball and .511 against his cutter.
 The way to beat him is to jump on those pitches early in the count.

-The prediction: Arizona is coming off a terrible Game 2 -- not just the loss, but they played poorly with Robbie Ray walking too many guys, J.D.
-Martinez making an ill-advised throw to third that allowed a runner to move up to second, a key error by Ketel Marte, even Lovullo bringing in rookie Jimmie Sherfy -- he of 10.2 career innings -- in a key situation.
+The prediction: Arizona is coming off a terrible Game 2.
+It's not just the fact that they lost, but they played poorly, with Robbie Ray walking too many guys, J.D.
+Martinez making an ill-advised throw to third that allowed a runner to move up to second, a key error by Ketel Marte, and even Lovullo's decision to bring in rookie Jimmie Sherfy -- he of 10.2 career innings -- in a key situation.
 Lovullo is probably counting on three pitchers in this game: Greinke, Archie Bradley and Fernando Rodney.
 Let's say that works and the Diamondbacks get to Darvish.
 They win 6-3 and we go to Game 4.

 ALDS Game 4: Astros at Red Sox (Astros lead 2-1)